Accelerating Research to Commercial Outcomes

 For more details see Faraday Insight 13.

-As an example of the innovative commercialisation routes the commercialisation team is pursuing, the Faraday Institution has launched the Battery Parameter eXchange (BPX).
+As a further example of the innovative commercialisation routes the commercialisation team is pursuing, the Faraday Institution has launched the Battery Parameter eXchange (BPX).
 This open standard supports the wider adoption of ‘industrial strength’ physics-based modelling globally across the battery industry.
 This chosen route to deliver industry impact from the Multi-scale Modelling project was derived after detailed conversations with a variety of a battery-based system developers around the benefits and challenges they face.

 A standard in this sector will: